MicrosoftDocs/azure-management-docs/articles/azure-arc/resource-bridge/system-requirements.md

 If deploying on Azure Stack HCI, then Azure CLI 32-bit should be installed on the management machine.

-Arc Appliance CLI extension, `arcappliance`, needs to be installed on the CLI.
-This can be done by running: `az extension add --name arcappliance`
+The Arc appliance CLI extension, `arcappliance`, needs to be installed by running this command: `az extension add --name arcappliance`

 ## Minimum resource requirements